How can local authorities demonstrate leadership and create a strategy to encourage investment in digital infrastructure?

 1. Explain how the local authority will facilitate the rollout of digital infrastructure

 For example, this could include developing planning policies that support the roll out of new digital infrastructure in line with policies in the National Planning Policy Framework (NPPF).
-This states local authorities “should support the expansion of electronic communications networks, including next generation mobile technology (such as 5G) and full fibre broadband connections.”
+This states local authorities “should support the expansion of electronic communications networks, including next generation mobile technology (such as 5G) and gigabit broadband connections.”

 - Further information on access to public sector assets